LEAF International | NOLA with Chief Shaka Zulu

 Why New Orleans?
-For years, current Yellow Pocahontas + Mardi Gras Indian Chief, Shaka Zulu, has been a LEAF Collaborator, Ally and close friend.
+For years, Chief Shaka Zulu, has been a LEAF Collaborator, ally and close friend.
 He has collaborated to help launch LEAF International programs in Haiti and Tanzania, been a strong support in connecting local LEAF Schools & Streets youth to the larger black Diaspora experience as expressed in New Orleans, and been a shaker and mover in the revival and honoring of traditional black Diaspora culture in the United States.
-The Mardi Gras Indians are geographically part of the United States, yet in culture, identity and history, are unique and distinct from the larger American cultural experience.
-Their culture is a dynamic expression of the collision and collaboration between Native Americans and the first escaped West African slaves on the continent.
-As such, we at LEAF International, and our partners as represented by these tribes, assert that this program should be seen as international in its inherent distinction from ‘American culture.’
+The culture of New Orleans is geographically part of the United States, yet in heritage, identity and history, New Orleans is unique and distinct from the larger American cultural experience.
+Their culture is a dynamic expression of the collision and collaboration between the indigenous people of Louisiana and the first escaped African captives on the American continent.
+As such, we at LEAF International, and our partner Burial Beer Company assert that this program should be seen as international in its inherent distinction from ‘American culture.’

 Through the project students are empowered by:

 - Chants, drumming, stilt walking, and tambourine

 Meet our Students

 Coming soon!
 The LEAF International New Orleans program is being launched fall of 2016, and we look forward to sharing with you all the students in this dynamic program!

 Meet Our Culture Keeper